Submitting a purchased essay

 Smart Strategies

-• A student may assess and consult with online solutions in preparing their own academic assignments, however, any online sources that contribute to the assignment submitted must be properly referenced and cited if direct quotes, or paraphrased ideas, are taken from the online source.
+- Students may consult online solutions in preparing their own academic assignments, however any online sources that contribute to the assignment must be properly referenced and cited.

-• Whether for purchase or free to access, all information that is taken from an online source is subject to appropriate citations when used in submitted assignments.
+- All information that is taken from an online source must be appropriately cited when used in submitted assignments.

-• The student could have consulted with the instructor to check if using the previously submitted assignment as part of the new assignment is acceptable.
+- The student should also have consulted with the instructor to check if using the previously submitted assignment as part of the new assignment is acceptable.

 Range of Consequences